ucf-draco-lab/ucf-draco-lab-old-github.io/_members/lana-perkins.md

 ---

-Lana is a senior student at UCF who is pursuing a bachelors in Computer Engineering VLSI.
-Lana, currently an [AMD Undergraduate Research Fellow](https://www.ece.ucf.edu/new-amd-partnership-provides-undergraduate-research-fellowship-to-ece-students/), has academic experience in hardware by pursuing VLSI classes while having a software background through an software internship at L3Harris.
-Her goal after college is to get a job in with an emphasis in hardware verification, hardware architecture design or embedded software.
+Lana is an alumna of UCF who pursued a bachelors in Computer Engineering VLSI (2024).
+Lana, was an [AMD Undergraduate Research Fellow](https://www.ece.ucf.edu/new-amd-partnership-provides-undergraduate-research-fellowship-to-ece-students/), with academic experience in hardware by pursuing VLSI classes while having a software background through an software internship at L3Harris.
+Lana's first job post graduation was with L3Harris.